 Updated November 2017

 *Note: As many of you know, many of the incentives of my Patreon Campaign revolve around New and Full Moon stuff.
-I send out monthly New Moon ritual guidance to all Patrons who have pledged at $10 and above, and then Patrons at $20 and above get Full Moon meditations as well.
+I send out monthly New Moon ritual guidance to all Patrons who have pledged at $5 and above, and then all Patrons get access to live Full Moon meditations ($10+ folks get the recording) as well.
 I’m working on a series of articles that explain easy ritual, altar building and so forth in order to facilitate each of you being able to participate in the radness of cosmic mystery as its facilitated by astrology.
 This article is the first in that series.
 You can support my work and receive help working with your own chart by becoming a Patron*